 Battle 55a: Lionel Castle Gate

-Yeah, this battle didn’t last long, though there was a funny moment where Aliste talks about Beowulf losing his edge.
-Beowulf argues otherwise, even though he was Confused and doing a funny dance.
+Suffice to say, this battle didn’t last long, though there was a funny moment where Aliste talks about Beowulf losing his edge.
+Beowulf argues otherwise, even though he was Confused and doing a funny dance at the time.

-After the battle, Aliste revealed he hadn’t really changed sides for money: he was sick and dying anyways, and wanted to die in battle instead, and even acknowledges Beowulf as his true liege lord (the fact that Beowful was the true lord of Lionel was only mentioned in the bios up to this point, so it was a surprise to us!).
+After the battle, Aliste revealed he hadn’t really changed sides for money: he was sick and dying, and chose to die in instead.
+He even acknowledges Beowulf as his true liege lord before he passes (the fact that Beowful was the true lord of Lionel was only mentioned in the bios up to this point, which Kyle and I hadn’t read, so it was a surprise to us!).
 So, just to die in battle, you kidnapped an old friend and put both her and another friend in danger?
 Yeah, you’re more of a jackass than a tragic figure, aren’t you?